nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 ### Can I run a mix node only?

 Yes, to run a mix node only is an option.
-However it will be less rewarded as nodes providing option for gateway due to the work and risk their operators have.
+However it will be less rewarded as nodes providing option for `gateway` - meaning the *new smooshed gateway* (previously `gateway` and `network requester`)- due to the work and risk the operators have in comparison to running a `mixnode` only.

 ## Token Economics & Rewards